pepijndevos/pepijndevos.github.com/_posts/2023-01-14-your-router-is-fine-you-do-not-need-to-build-your-own-instead.markdown

 pci	0000:01:00.1	vfio-pci
 ```

-Then I decided I wanted to use dnsmasq as bot the DNS and DHCP server, which has the benefit that you can access your devices by their hostname.
+Then I decided I wanted to use dnsmasq as both the DNS and DHCP server, which has the benefit that you can access your devices by their hostname.
 I settled on the following `/etc/dnsmasq.conf` which binds to the VPP bridge interface, ignores, `resolv.conf`, uses Google DNS, a .lan domain, adds DHCP hosts to the DNS, sets the gateway to VPP, and the DHCP server to itself.

 ```
 interface=lstack